52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

       *Single Point Crossover* is a simple approach to crossover where a **single point of crossover** is picked at random from both of the parents, and a route is patched from the *crossover point of parent 1* to the *crossover point of parent 2* and vice versa.
+The route patcher for the crossover can be chosen via the config variable ``GENETIC_CROSSOVER_PATCHER``.

       .. figure:: /_static/algorithm_genetic/single_point_crossover.png

    *Two Point Crossover*

       *Two Point Crossover* utilizes two random points such that the patched path avoids any object that produces a constraint violation in between.

-      We utilize Route Patching (see the Route Patching section) because the chosen random points don't consistently generate crossover points where connecting them wouldn’t violate constraints.
+As for Single Point Crossover, the route patcher can be chosen via the config variable ``GENETIC_CROSSOVER_PATCHER``.

       .. figure:: /_static/algorithm_genetic/two_point_crossover.png